by Anna Wybieralska Sep 15, 2015

 RAZOR2_CF_RANGE_E4_51_100 or maybe this: URI_OBFU_WWW

 What?
-You will see a short explanation in addition to your score in your spam results that will help you understand how to correct or change your mail.
+You will receive explanations along with your score to help you improve your email.
 We will take a closer look at the two examples above however to give you an idea:

 RAZOR2_CF_RANGE_E4_51_100